Traveling abroad in times of corona

 - The request will be put to the Faculty Board or director via the supervisor of the staff member.

-- If the Faculty Board or director agrees that the visit is necessary at the time planned, the form will be forwarded to the Executive Board for approval, via the International Incident Team (IIT).
+- If the Faculty Board or director agrees that the visit is necessary at the time planned, the International Incidents Team (IIT) will decide on trips to orange regions; in the case of a red region, the IIT will refer the request to the Executive Board for approval.

 Business trips that were already planned